iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 -->

 ## 3. Observe experiment
-Periodically describe the state of the experiment.
+Describe the results of the Iter8 experiment.
+Wait 20 seconds before trying the following command.
+If the output is not as expected, try again after a few more seconds.
 ```shell
 iter8ctl describe
 ```